I’ll be honest, most of these bad SEO tactics should be obvious.

 When you add the widget to your site, you’re unknowingly adding backlinks to the widget creator, too.

 You also often see these on WordPress theme links.
 They’ll sometimes be down in the footer of a site that’s using that theme.

 Here’s a perfect example of a footer link from Compete Themes:

 Now, let’s be clear about something.

-Placing links in the footer like this is ok.
-In fact, it’s a great idea!
+Placing links in the footer like this is okay.

 You want to get referral visitors to click on that link because they might like what they see.